Dahie/Scraperrr.js/examples/Readme.md

-# Configuraton examples
+# Configuration examples

 These examples show some of the configuration options possible with Scraperrr.js.
 A full documentation of the config interface is provided on the wiki.

 Each example is a fully working scraperrr for the motions of a Pirate Party Germany assembly event.